 Knowing how much space you have available is crucial before starting your search.
 Be sure to take into account the extra room needed to move around the gym as well as to perform such exercises as leg extensions and squats.
 If you plan on adding weight plates to the machine, you will want at least two feet of space around the machine to be able to move comfortably.

-A compact home gym is a long-term investment, and you should expect the seller to stand behind their product.
+A space saving home gym is a long-term investment, and you should expect the seller to stand behind their product.
 Warranty conditions vary widely from 1-2 years to lifetime coverage.
-You should expect a minimum of five years of warranty coverage on most compact home gyms.
+You should expect a minimum of five years of warranty coverage on most compact at-home gyms.

 By checking online reviews, you will be able to get real user feedback on the functionality, ease of assembly, customer service, and build quality of the equipment you are considering buying.

-The best home gym for a small space is the Force USA G3 all-in-one home trainer.
+The best small space home gym is the Force USA G3 all-in-one home trainer.
 This is the most compact full-spec all-in-one home gym on the market, with dimensions of 80" W x 55" D by 87" H.

 The best quality home gym on the current market is the Force USA X20, which features six strength training machines, 17 attachments, and more than 400 exercise possibilities.